zrromano/Photon/README.md

 **To start project:**

 Clone Git repository, navigate to photonapi and photon in terminal and run `npm i` in each.

-First step only needs to be done once.
+This step only needs to be done once.

 Navigate to photonapi and run:
 ```